MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 The tasks here are similar to the previous investigation step: <a name="clicklink"> Did the user click the link in the email?</a>

-### What logins happened with the account?
+### What sign-ins happened with the account?

-Check the various logins that happened with the account.
+Check the various sign-ins that happened with the account.

 <h2 id="federated-scenario"></h2>

 ### Federated scenario

-The audit log settings and events differ based on the operating system (OS) Level and the Active Directory Federation Services (ADFS) Server version installed at the customer.
+The audit log settings and events differ based on the operating system (OS) Level and the Active Directory Federation Services (ADFS) Server version.

 See the following sections for different server versions.